 Generating s-AMS for a neural representation is a non-convex optimization problem \cite{nguyen2019understanding} that typically employs gradient-based methods \cite{erhan2009visualizing, nguyen2015innovation, olah2017feature}.
 Starting from a random noise parametrization of input signals, the gradient-ascend procedure searches for the optimal set of signal parameters that maximize the activation of a given representation.
 Early methods employed standard pixel parametrization \cite{erhan2009visualizing}, while modern approaches used Generative Adversarial Network (GAN) generators \cite{nguyen2016synthesizing} or Compositional Pattern Producing Networks (CPPNs) \cite{mordvintsev2018differentiable, stanley2007compositional}.
 In this study, we use the Feature Visualization method \cite{olah2017feature} for s-AMS generation, which parametrizes input signals by frequencies and maps them to the pixel domain using Inverse Fast Fourier Transformation (IFFT).
 This method is popular for its simplicity and independence from external generative models, as well as for its ability to be human-interpretable \cite{olah2020naturally, goh2021multimodal, cammarata2020curve}.

 The optimization procedure for s-AMS generation has several adjustable hyperparameters, including the optimization method and transformations applied to signals during the procedure.
-One critical parameter is the number of optimization steps (epochs) $m$, which is analogous to the parameter $d$ for n-AMS generation.
+A key parameter is the number of optimization steps (or epochs) denoted as $m$.
+This parameter can be seen as analogous to the parameter $d$ used in n-AMS generation.
 Since different random initializations in the parameter space can lead to the convergence of s-AMS generation into different local solutions, the resulting s-AMS can vary.
-This variability is similar to the variability observed when sampling n-AMS.
-To address this, we generated $n$ s-AMS signals for each representation $f_i$, defining $\tilde{S}_i = \{\tilde{s}^i_1,..., \tilde{s}^i_n\}$ as a collection of $n$ s-AMS for the given representation.
+This variability mirrors that observed when sampling n-AMS.
+Therefore, analogous to Definition \ref{def:n_ams}, for the representation $f_i$, we introduce a set of s-AMS, comprised of $n$ signals, denoted as $\tilde{S}_i = \{\tilde{s}^i_1,..., \tilde{s}^i_n\}.$